About our Teachers![]() An (pronounced Ann)

 Playing in the third-grade orchestra hooked Jordan into a lifelong journey with music, particularly classical music.
 His love for performance, composition, music theory, and the history of music is what he aims to give each of his students.
 He is currently a rising senior studying composition with Dr. Stuart Folse and piano with Dr. Jana Pavlovska at the Chicago College of Performing Arts at Roosevelt University.
 In his 5-plus years of teaching, he has delighted in seeing students grow from beginners to musicians capable of learning and playing music on their own.
 Jordan loves getting to know his students as people and musicians and believes this is key in creating an individualized approach to teaching.
 He is excited to share his enthusiasm for the piano with students and help them develop the skills they need to achieve their musical goals. ![]() Jordan P is a multi instrumentalist who holds a bachelor's degree in Music Technology.
 As a child Jordan took an early interest in music and has been performing, producing and writing music since he was in grade school.
 He has done everything from marching band and concert choir to musical theater and the New Technologies Ensemble at UCM.
 Before moving to Chicago in 2022, he performed regularly at St. Louis venues as a solo act and as part of his band, Big Step.

-is a music educator and singer-songwriter based in Chicago, IL.
-Seth obtained a Bachelor of Music degree in Vocal Performance from Olivet Nazarene University and a Master of Music degree in Voice Pedagogy from the Shenandoah Conservatory.
-Seth has had the privilege to perform a wide variety of repertoire professionally including opera/classical, jazz, gospel, pop, R&B, rock, and others.
-Seth has taught students of all ages and experience levels in a variety of contexts, most recently as an Instructor of Commercial Music at Tiffin University, where Seth taught singing, piano/keyboard skills, basic theory and arranging, and ear training.
-Seth also has experience in the theatre as a performer, music director, and stage director.
+is a music educator and singer-songwriter from Chicago, IL.
+He obtained a Bachelor of Music in Vocal Performance from Olivet Nazarene University and a Master of Music in Voice Pedagogy from the Shenandoah Conservatory.
+Seth performs a wide variety of repertoire including opera/classical, jazz, gospel, pop, R&B, and rock.
+He is also active in theatre as a performer, music director, and stage director.
+Seth has taught students of all ages and experience levels in a variety of contexts, most recently as an Instructor of Commercial Music at Tiffin University, where he taught singing, piano/keyboard skills, basic theory and arranging, and ear training.
 As a teacher, Seth's biggest goal is to help students grow in autonomy, so they can work together in a co-creative environment.
-Using elements of active learning and student-centered pedagogy, Seth helps students to learn to achieve by equipping them with tools to assist their growth. ![]() William came to Chicago, from Kansas City, in 2004 to study music composition at Columbia College.
+Using elements of active learning and student-centered pedagogy, Seth helps students to achieve by equipping them with tools to assist their growth.
+Seth maintains active membership in the National Association of Teachers of Singing (NATS) and The Voice Foundation. ![]() William came to Chicago, from Kansas City, in 2004 to study music composition at Columbia College.
 He is an active and sought after musician in the Chicago community.

 Testimonials